 The course covers advanced theoretical and technical issues of software engineering.
 It will focus on some selected topics, such as software requirements, software design, software construction, software testing and management, software configuration management, software engineering management, software engineering process, software engineering tools and methods, and software quality.
 Each seminar is focused around one major topic.

 The students shall acquire advanced theoretical knowledge and technical competences about the topics covered in the course as well as some research methods that are relevant for these topics.
-After the course the students shall be able to perform advanced research projects within related topics in software development and shall be able to take advantage of this knowledge in complex systems design, realization and evaluation.
+After the course the students shall be able to perform research projects within related topics in software development and shall be able to take advantage of this knowledge in design, development and evaluation of complex systems.

-- discuss and explain central concepts and principles within selected software engineering topics.
+- knows central concepts and principles within selected software engineering topics.

-- discuss current research within the selected software engineering topics.
+- knows current research within the selected software engineering topics.

-- demonstrate how software engineering concepts and principles can be put into use in a concrete software project working in teams, as well as how software tools and techniques that are currently used within the field of study.
+- can apply software engineering concepts and principles in a concrete software project working in teams, as well as how software tools and techniques that are currently used within the field of study.

-- identify relevant research literature for the selected software engineering topics
+- can identify relevant research literature for the selected software engineering topics

 Bachelor's degree in Information Science or equivalent.